 For the majority of companies they seem to think that CRM (Consumer Relationship Marketing and/or Management) equals email.
-When a generic piece of communication from a company that is put in with more valuable and relevant content in my U.S. mail box I call it junk mail but when it comes as email I am suddenly going to give it more value?
+Most companies will invest their time heavily to ensure they have the best software for the role, it’s mainly the two big providers HubSpot vs Salesforce who get the casting vote.
+When a generic piece of communication from a company that is put in with more valuable and relevant content in my U.S. mailbox I call it junk mail but when it comes as the email I am suddenly going to give it more value?

 That is appalling.
 Somewhere along the way we decided that we would rather have the convenience of technology that can send our mass anonymous emails over a real relationship and understanding of our customers.
 You have a person who is raising their hand and saying they want to at a minimum interact with your brand and at best build a relationship with you.
 We reward this investment by telling them they just another number in a database.

 To companies I say that you consider spending less time worrying about re-branding and re-positioning your re-done logo in your re-done color palette you re-launched last year and more time understanding how to build a relationship with your customers.
 To agencies I say we take a step back and understand that ad campaigns are just part of an overall communication plan that builds a relationship with customers.